dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 200. Blockchain is more of a powerplay than a usable technology.
 The entrepreneurs are battling the large financial giants.
 201. How can any Ledger thats also a piggy bank stand up against malware, viruses, trojans, weaponized "zero day" exploits, malware remote control system?
 It cant and your piggy bank is lost.
 If its just a ledger you might loose your privacy but not your bank account.
 202. DLT & Blockchain is an append-only data store.
 This means you can only, never change or delete.
+203. As money and value progressively move online, quantum resistance will become an increasing priority.
+Its not possible to forge quantum money and its underlying information but as you get access to the underlying information, forgery becomes easy.